Karaka-Management/Organization-Guide/Processes/01_Development.md

 #### Demo

 Some code changes may also require changes or extensions in the demo setup scripts.
-The demo setup script try to simulate a real world use case by generating and modifying mostly random data.
+The demo setup script tries to simulate a "real world" use case by generating and modifying mostly random data.
 This is also a good way to setup and “manually” test the code changes in a larger picture.
 The demo setup script can be found in the [demoSetup](https://github.com/Karaka-Management/demoSetup) repository.
 The demo setup script takes a long time due to the large amount of user input simulated data which is generated.
 Therefore it is recommended to run this only sporadically. (**R9**)

 ```sh
 sudo -u www-data php -dxdebug.remote_enable=1 -dxdebug.start_with_request=yes -dxdebug.mode=coverage,develop,debug demoSetup/setup.php